Ministries

 Ministry of Foreign Affairs (MRE)

-In the area of cooperation for development, the Ministry of Foreign Affairs, through the Brazilian Cooperation Agency (ABC), supports scientific cooperation agreements with the developing countries.
+In the area of cooperation for development, the Ministry of Foreign Affairs, through the Brazilian Cooperation Agency (ABC), supports scientific cooperation agreements with developing countries.

 Read More